LaneGCN 论文解读

 We implement L2L using another LaneGCN, which has the same architecture as the one used in our MapNet (see Section 3.2).
 In the following we describe the other three modules in detail.
 We exploit a spatial attention layer for A2L, L2A and A2A.
 The attention layer applies to each of the three modules in the same way.
 Taking A2L as an example, given an actor node i, we aggregate the features from its context lane nodes j as follows:

-with $x_i$ the feature of the $i$-th node, $W$ a weight matrix, $\phi$ the compositon of layer notmalization and RelU, and $\Delta_{ij} = MLP(v_j - v_i)$, where $v$ denotes the node location.
+with the feature of the -th node, a weight matrix, the compositon of layer notmalization and RelU, and , where denotes the node location.

 Prediction Header

 Take after-fusion actor features as input, a multi-modal prediction header outputs the final motion forecasting.
-For each actor, it predicts $K$ possible future trajectories and their confidence scores.
+For each actor, it predicts possible future trajectories and their confidence scores.

 The header has two branches, a regression branch to predict the trajectory of each mode and a classification branch to predict the confidence score of each mode.